jn9cn/ATLAS-code-challenge/README.md

 1. Initialize project with `create-react-app`
 2. Access and parse JSON and display data on table
 3. Implement ascending and descending sorts by column
-4. Implement drawer functionality using Material UI
+4. Implement drawer functionality using Material UI, SVG assets, and CSS
 5. Refine visual presentation
 6. Optimize performance
 7. Deploy